iamnazeef/Portfolio/README.md

 # Portfolio-v2
-This is the second version on my personal portfolio.
+This is the second version of my personal portfolio.

 - Technologies used:
 > - React JS